novakov-alexey-zz/old-novakov-alexey.github.io/content/algorithms-max-sum-in-array/index.md

       if (a(i) > a(maxI)) maxI = i
     }
   }
-  // at this point we found left anf right
+  // at this point we found left and right
   // indices to capture sub-array with max sum if (maxLeft == a.length) Array(a(maxI))
   else a.slice(maxLeft, maxRight + 1)
 }
 ```

-Above aglorithm can be even shorter, if we return only final sum, i.e. without tracking left and right indices.
+Above algorithm can be even shorter, if we return only final sum, i.e. without tracking left and right indices.

 # Summary